-In order to identify the origins of the low-level air that is associated with heatwaves, we analyze the spatial distribution of backward trajectories initialized at heatwave locations three days prior to the heat event.
+In order to identify the origins of the low-level air that is associated with heatwaves, we analyze the spatial distribution of backward trajectories initialized at heatwave locations 3 d prior to the heat event.
 These distributions are compared with typical origins of low-level air masses in summer (JJA).
 Furthermore, we investigate projected changes of the parcel origins in the future.

-Fig. 6 shows the origins of backward trajectories initialized in BI as well as their differences to the projected future changes.
-The trajectory densities for the climatology and future time slices are exemplarily shown in Supplementary Fig. S5.
-The majority of the parcel origins 3 days prior to the heatwaves are located east of the study region, mainly over the North Sea and Central Europe (Fig. 6(a)).
-This is in accordance with the ridge observed in the composite plot (Fig. 4(c)) that suggests reduced westerly and/or occasionally easterly winds towards the BI.
-A similar result was obtained by Zschenderlein et al. (2019) based on reanalysis data (their Fig. 7), however in their case, the trajectory density is also higher directly in the BI region.
-The mainly easterly parcel origin is in sharp contrast to the JJA climatological origins of backward trajectories initialized over BI, most of which are located west of the BI and farther away over the North Atlantic (Supplementary Fig. S5, S6(a)).
-In the future, a shift is projected of the parcel density peak towards the north of the BI and the surrounding ocean and fewer parcels are located southwest and southeast of the BI region (Fig. 6(b)).
-This shift - but much less pronounced - can also be found in the general JJA climatology (Supplementary Fig. S6(c)).
-Together, these changes are associated with an even more pronounced difference between the origins of heatwave and climatological JJA trajectories in the future compared to the historic time slice (Supplementary Fig. S6(a,b)).
+Figure 6 shows the origins of backward trajectories initialized in BI as well as their differences to the projected future changes.
+The trajectory densities for the climatology and future time slices are shown in Fig. S5.
+The majority of the parcel origins 3 d prior to the heatwaves are located east of the study region, mainly over the North Sea and Central Europe (Fig. 6a).
+This is in accordance with the ridge observed in the composite plot (Fig. 4c) that suggests reduced westerly and/or occasionally easterly winds towards the BI.
+A similar result was obtained by Zschenderlein et al. (2019) based on reanalysis data (their Fig. 7); however, in their case, the trajectory density is also higher directly in the BI region.
+The mainly easterly parcel origin is in sharp contrast to the JJA climatological origins of backward trajectories initialized over BI, most of which are located west of the BI and farther away over the North Atlantic (Figs. S5 and S6a).
+In the future, a shift of the parcel density peak towards the north of the BI and the surrounding ocean is projected, and fewer parcels are located southwest and southeast of the BI region (Fig. 6b).
+This shift - but much less pronounced - can also be found in the general JJA climatology (Fig. S6c).
+Together, these changes are associated with an even more pronounced difference between the origins of heatwave and climatological JJA trajectories in the future compared to the historic time slice (Fig. S6a and b).